-Harry Garcia, CFE, CPP, is a veteran forensic accounting investigator encompassing professional careers with the FBI, the IRS and Deloitte LLP, as Senior Manager of the forensic & dispute services practice.
-Harry is an expert in the investigative evidence gathering process in support of criminal prosecution and civil litigation including collecting documentary evidence and obtaining oral and/or written statements from whistle blowers, witnesses and suspects.
-He is also an expert in forensic accounting auditing, including the analysis of monies movements through correlations and comparative transactions analysis in which he has testified and provided expert opinion with the government and in civil litigation disputes.
-He has also provided expert testimony and opinion on money laundering and public corruption matters, both with the government and in the private sector.
+Harry Garcia, CFE, CPP, is a veteran forensic accounting investigator including professional careers with the FBI, as a Special Agent Accountant, the Internal Revenue Service (IRS), as an Internal Revenue Agent, and Big Four Accounting firms Ernest & Young, as Associate Director Office of firm Security, and Deloitte LLP, as Senior Manager of the Forensic & Dispute Financial Advisory services.
+Harry is an expert in the investigative evidence gathering process in support of criminal prosecution and civil litigation including collecting documentary evidence and obtaining oral and written statements from corporate whistle blowers, cooperating and corroborating witnesses, and subjects of investigations.
+He is also an expert in forensic accounting investigations, compliance and regulatory mandated assessments.
+Harry is an expert in dissecting the movements of financial transactions through correlations and comparative analysis in which he has testified and provided expert opinion in federal prosecutions and in depositions in support of civil litigation lawsuits.
+His expert testimony has included testifying in federal court on money laundering and public corruption prosecutions and in civil litigation cases.

-Harry has expertise in private corruption cases involving kickbacks to vendors and Foreign Corrupt Practices Act (FCPA) issues.
+Harry’s expertise in corruption cases includes private companies kickbacks to vendors and Foreign Corrupt Practices Act (FCPA) issues.

-During his more than 30 years of professional investigative and consulting experience, Harry has investigated an array of matters, which among others have included corporate and clergy internal abuse investigations; court ordered monitoring; government enforcement mandated reviews of AML compliance functions and risk-mitigation assessments.
-Additionally, Harry has provided forensic accounting investigative services to Fortune 500 clients.
+During his 35 year professional trajectory, Harry has investigated numerous criminal and civil cases, which among others have included white-collar crimes, corporate fraud, corporate and church internal abuse investigations; court ordered monitoring; government enforcement mandated reviews of AML compliance functions and risk-mitigation assessments.
+His private sector investigative work has included the delivery of forensic accounting investigative services to Fortune 500 multinational companies.

 Harry, a CPP, is board certified in security management and expert in conducting facilities (i.e. buildings and schools) security risk-mitigation assessments aimed at protecting its people and assets.